vsczpv/vvm-riscv/README.md

 `riscv64-elf-objcopy --dump-section .text=FILE.bin FILE.out`

-The linker script is used to relocate everything to the target execution address; some linker script examples are provided inside `samples/`.
+The `FILE.ld` linekr script is used to relocate everything to the target execution address; some linker script examples are provided inside `samples/`.

 # Full usage
 ---